The Shakespeare Line

 We aim to promote travel along The Shakespeare Line - the railway line between the City of Birmingham and Stratford-upon-Avon.

 We provide here an introduction to the railway line together with an insight into the wide range of features and attractions available along the line.

 Stations along this line serve the City’s shopping and business districts, urban suburbs, market towns, rural communities and Stratford-upon-Avon’s international visitor centre and facilities.
 More >>

 A range of website links are provided to give more detailed information.
 So just follow the links for train times, fares, operations, venues, attractions, visitor and area information etc.

 All information on this site is provided in good faith, but no liability whatsoever can be accepted for its accuracy.
 Neither can any liability be accepted for the content of other websites to which links are provided.

 A consultation process on a transport strategy has now been launched.
 The possibility of reinstatement of the line to Honeybourne is conspicuous by its absence.
 Warwickshire County Council claims that it is neither for nor against reinstatement, but has recently blocked progress by obstructing funding for a GRIP4 study from the LEP.

 Please contribute to the transport strategy consultation process.
-You can do this on-line, by clicking here.Please also write to or e-mail your county councillor regarding reinstatement.
+You can do this on-line, by clicking here.
+The Shakespeare Line Promotion Group's response can be found here, with extensive background information on the benefits here.Please also write to or e-mail your county councillor regarding reinstatement.
 You will find a specimen letter here.
 The consultation period ends on 23 March 2017.

 The AGM of the Shakespeare Line Promotion Group will be held at the Memorial Hall, Station Road, Henley-in-Arden, on Wednesday 24 May, at 7.30 pm (time and guest speaker TBC).